the-lords-of-the-roombas/laser-tag/report/project1.rst

 The requirement was to transmit 1 byte of information encoded as modulation of IR emission:

-- A bit of transmition is represented as the binary choice between:
+- A bit of transmission is represented as the binary choice between:
     - Oscillation between full and zero emission amplitude at 38kHz (value 1)
     - Constant zero emission amplitude (value 0).
 - The length of each bit is 500 microseconds, meaning that emission should